capstanlqc/omegat-guides/docs/_includes/en/omt-inst-verif.md

     If that's the case, prease press the **Run anyway** button to proceed with the installation.

-4. In the next dialog, you may choose the language of the installation, then press **Ok**:
+4. In the next dialog, you may choose the language of the installation, then press **Ok**.

     ![](../_img/omt572-install-03-lang.png)

-5. Please accept the GPL license agreement to proceed, and press **Next**:
+5. Please accept the GPL license agreement to proceed, and press **Next**.

     ![](../_img/omt572-install-04-accept.png)

 6. OmegaT will propose the path `C:\Users\USER\AppData\Local\Programs\OmegaT` for the installation, where it should be possible for non-admin users to install.
+Do not change this path.

     <!-- prettier-ignore -->
     !!! warning "Warning"